 The closest Metro stop, Restauradores, is a 9-minute walk away – but the street is so steep it requires Ascensor da Glória, Lisbon’s second-oldest funicular, to assist you with this journey.
 One of Lisbon’s main train station, the beautifully Gothic Rossio, is just along from Restauradores, so there are plenty of transport options nearby.

 We originally booked the Double Room (which is the second room type) but were upgraded to a Double Room with a City View when we checked in.
-This was lovely, especially as I’d booked the hotel for the view it has (or at least the amazing view point across the road).
+This was lovely, especially as I’d booked the hotel for the view it has (or at least at the amazing viewing point across the road).
 Sadly, there were intense construction works going on throughout our whole stay, which meant not only was there a loud banging all day but all night as well… It really put a damper on our summer holiday as it was difficult to sleep but hopefully, when you stay there all the construction work will be finished.
-Obviously, the hotel couldn’t do anything about this but they were very apologetic and provided us with ear plugs at check-in.
+Obviously, the hotel couldn’t do anything about this but they were very apologetic and provided us with earplugs at check-in.
 So, they get points for that.

 The room itself was wonderful: high ceilings, huge windows, vintage furniture, plus paintings and decorations on the walls.
 It was quite arty and rather romantic and felt very comfortable.
 It really felt like we had rented an apartment due to how roomy it was.
 The suites are more like a bed and breakfast, rather than a hotel, so there are certain things that it doesn’t have (room service, mini bar, phones, gym etc) but who needs those things really.
 Our bed was very comfortable and the shutters provided the perfect blackout, which meant I didn’t need to use my sleeping mask once!
 There was ample hanging space in the cupboard, and a desk with a TV (although we never turned ours on).
 Overall, it was hugely spacious and lovely and I could have happily lived there!